 Admission will be based on the M.P.A.
 Committee's evaluation of three factors: GRE scores, the student's undergraduate record, and letters of recommendation.
 When appropriate, an oral interview may be required.

 Program of Study

 The M.P.A. degree is a professional program requiring the completion of 36 semester hours of graduate credit.
 While an exit paper is required in the Professional Seminar, the program is a non-thesis program.
+There is no foreign language requirement.
 The curriculum for the M.P.A. degree places major emphasis upon courses in the area of public administration and policy.
 All pre-service students will be required to substitute an internship for 3 hours of the elective track.
 The program is built on three tiers of course work:

 - The Professional Core (21 hours): All students must complete the professional core.
 The courses in the core are: POLS 6200, Public Budgeting; POLS 6201, Theory of Public Administration; POLS 6202, Research Methods for Public Administration; POLS 6203, Theories of Public Organization; POLS 6204, Public Policy Analysis and Evaluation; POLS 6205, Administrative Law and Procedures; POLS 6206, Public Personnel Administration.

 - The Elective Track (12 hours): With the approval of the program advisor, each student must select 12 hours beyond the core courses.
 The track courses may be taken from any graduate program in the University.
 Generally, electives should form a coherent whole.
 Examples of track emphasis include planning, management, and particular areas of public policy.